-As a generic setup, the concept and corresponding system simulation model separate control and communication logic from the physical models of the technical plants in a modular fashion.
-With this, different components of the Energy Hub Gas (EHG) system are represented either by Functional Mock-up Units (FMUs) or simulation models implemented in Python for generic control and communication behaviour.
+As a generic setup, the concept and corresponding system simulation model separate control and communication logic from the physical models of the technical plants in a modular fashion in contrast to [19].
+With this, different components of the Energy Hub Gas (EHG) system are represented either by Functional Mock-up Units (FMUs) or simulation models implemented in Python for generic control and communication behavior.
 The presented implementation of revised models illustrates the advantages of this modular approach.
+The co-simulation framework enables the integration of different levels of details from various domains and different modeling languages.
 Furthermore, added features pose new sets of boundary conditions to the system and provide an opportunity to display advantages of the modular approach in both simulation setup and Energy Management System (EMS).
 Finally, the modules are combined into a system model to set up a specific application environment using a distributed simulation runtime environment, which allows executing the model to perform different test cases for evaluation.
+To use component models from various domains and different modelling languages, a co-simulation framework needs to wrap the execution environment of the component model into a software layer which allows it to execute the model, and exchange input and output data with the model implementation.
+For example, for executing the physical models, which were exported from Dymola according to the Functional Mock-up Interface (FMI) standard [20], the cosimulation framework needs to implement a wrapper, which executes the FMU model as so called secondary models, and care for the data exchange between the co-simulation environment and the FMU secondary model.
+To connect the local co-simulation to a distributed co-simulation a message server is used.
+Since the simulation purpose is in the scheduling and operation time horizon, there is no need for real time communication.
+The latency in the communication via a message server is neglected.
+In contrast, the advantage of this architecture is the big amount of possible participants.
+Furthermore, asynchronous communication enables the distributed co-simulation to be executed independently.
 The general data flow of the simulation system follows the concept depicted in Figure 2.
 Blue arrows indicate direct data transmission within the same time step, whereas red arrows indicate an asynchronous connection, where data is transmitted in the following time step.
 The EMS calculates schedules for all six facilities in this example and sends them to the respective controller instances.
 Each controller processes these schedules to a time series of single setpoint commands forwarded to the facility.
 A facility tries to follow these setpoints in compliance with its physical boundaries, resulting in a realistic behavioral trace of each facility.
 Outputs of the facilities are routed into the Data Collector, where they are finally processed and stored.
 Both scenario data and biogas plant produce behavioral traces without controllers as they only react to the current simulation time.
 Finally, the behavior of the hydrogen pipeline, which is added to the system and bidirectionally coupled with methanation, electrolysis and H2 gas station, has to be taken into account.
-The pipelines ensure energy conservation in the simulation system as methanation and gas station cannot consume hydrogen when the pressure of the pipeline falls under a threshold, respectively the electrolysis stops production when a pressure limit is surpassed.
+The pipelines ensure energy conservation in the simulation system as methanation and gas station cannot consume hydrogen when the pressure of the pipeline falls under a threshold, respectively, the electrolysis stops production when a pressure limit is surpassed.